-If you are not able to pay online, then you must complete a paper CRBA application and pay the fees at the U.S. Embassy Tokyo during your interview.
+If you are not able to pay online, then you must complete a paper CRBA application and pay the fees at the U.S. Embassy or Consulate during your interview.

 After successfully submitting an eCRBA application and payment, you will see a confirmation screen.
 You will also receive a follow-up email, confirming receipt of your application.

 You won’t be able to access your application online after it is submitted.
-If you need to make subsequent changes, you must contact the U.S. Embassy Tokyo for help.
+If you need to make subsequent changes, you must contact the U.S. Embassy or Consulate for help.
 You can also let consular staff know of changes during your interview.

-After completing the online application and making a payment online, you will be directed to the U.S. Embassy Tokyo website to schedule an appointment.
+After completing the online application and making a payment online, you will be directed to the U.S. Embassy and Consulates website to schedule an appointment.
 Please allow 5 working days between payment submission and CRBA interview appointment time.
 This provides time for your payment to be processed.

 Yes, you can schedule one appointment for a passport and CRBA.
 Other services may require separate appointments.

 No. Applicants cannot apply for a passport or a Social Security number through the eCRBA application at this time.
 However, at the end of the eCRBA application, you will be directed to online resources detailing the process for completing the passport and Social Security number applications separately.
-Passport application can be submitted in person at the time of the interview.
-Please note that an application for a Social Security Number can only be submitted after receiving the original Consular Report of Birth Abroad and Passport.
-To obtain a Social Security Number for your child, see further details here.
+Those applications can be submitted in person at the time of the interview.

 33. Whom do I contact if I have additional questions?